-Dark Shadows is a 2012 American horror comedy film based on the 1966–1971 gothic horror soap opera of the same name.
+Dark Shadows is a 2012 American comedy horror feature film based on the 1966–1971 gothic horror soap opera of the same name.

 The film was directed by Tim Burton and stars Johnny Depp as Barnabas Collins, a 200-year-old vampire who was imprisoned in a coffin but is unearthed in 1972 and makes his way back to his mansion now inhabited by his dysfunctional descendants.